Summer Work and Travel Program: Frequently Asked Questions

 How long can SWT program participants work and travel in the United States?

 SWT program regulations limit participation in the program to four months.
-Program participants should not enter the United States earlier than 30 days before May 1, 2016.
+Program participants should not enter the United States earlier than 30 days before the program start date on the DS-2019 form.

-They should return to Thailand and be in class at their universities no later than September 1, 2016.
+They should return to Thailand and be in the universities before their classes resume.

 But isn’t there a grace period that allows J-1 visa holders to travel in the United States up to 30 days beyond the end date on the DS-2019 form?

 The end date on the DS-2019 form is the last day a person can WORK in the United States.
-To ensure that the SWT program does not interfere with university classes and that students do not work past the authorized date, we ask all SWT students to be back by September 1, 2016.
+To ensure that the SWT program does not interfere with university classes and that students do not work past the authorized date, we ask all SWT students to be back before their universities start the new semester.

-We take this very seriously and students who remain in the U.S. beyond September 1, 2016 may have a difficult time obtaining another visa in the future, even if they do not exceed their authorized stay.
+We take this very seriously and students who remain in the U.S. beyond 30 days after the program end date may have a difficult time obtaining another visa in the future, even if they do not exceed their authorized stay.